 The following are some general things you can do to avoid becoming a victim.
-Generally, awareness of your surroundings will go a long way toward improving your personal safety.
+Generally, awareness of your surroundings will go a long way toward improving your safety.

 - Be aware if someone is watching you.
 While in a public place, take the time to look around and take note of your surroundings.
-Make a mental note of anyone who seems to be stealing glances at your, or even staring at you.
+Make a mental note of anyone who seems to be stealing glances at you, or even staring at you.
 Again, these may be harmless flirtations, or simply one person noticing another.
 But, if someone is truly obsessed with you, you’ll start to notice patterns.

 Stalking / Anti-Stalking Websites

 - National Center for Victims of Crimes – The National Center for Victims of Crime is the nation’s leading resource and advocacy organization for crime victims and those who serve them.
-Since its inception in 1985, the National Center has worked with grassroots organizations and criminal justice agencies throughout the United States serving millions of crime victims.
+Since its inception in 1985, the National Center has worked with grassroots organizations and criminal justice agencies throughout the United States, serving millions of crime victims.

 - Sex Offender Search – Make sure the person stalking you is not a sexual offender.
 Search the National Alert Registry to find sex offenders in your neighborhood.